Skip to main content

 A moot is a mock hearing in an appeal court (usually the Court of Appeal or the Supreme Court), in which two pairs of students take the role of barristers arguing each side of points of law before a judge or judges (either a law fellow, or other students).
 There is a workshop on mooting each year, and an 'exhibition' moot against Jesus College in the first term of each year in which experienced mooters demonstrate the art to new students.
 In the second term of each year the College Law Society organises a college mooting competition for first years, the winners of which usually moot against Downing College before a senior external judge.
 The highlight of the Law Society's year is the annual Lawyers' dinner, held in college not long before the exams begin, an occasion for forgetting the pressures of revision for a few hours of fun and companionship.

-Many Magdalene graduates have reached the highest levels of the legal profession, current examples include Lord Judge (former Lord Chief Justice), Sir Christopher Greenwood (former Judge of the International Court of Justice and Master of Magdalene from October 2020), Sir Andrew Morritt (former Chancellor of the High Court), and Wong Yan-lung GMB, SC (former Secretary for Justice, Hong Kong).
+Many Magdalene graduates have reached the highest levels of the legal profession, examples include Sir Christopher Greenwood (former Judge of the International Court of Justice and Master of Magdalene from October 2020), Sir Andrew Morritt (former Chancellor of the High Court), Sir James Eadie KC, First Treasury Counsel, Wong Yan-lung GMB, SC (former Secretary for Justice, Hong Kong), and the late Lord Judge (former Lord Chief Justice); and while not a graduate of the College, Baroness Hale of Richmond, former President of the Supreme Court, is an honorary fellow of Magdalene.

 Law is and always has been close to the heart of human civilisation, providing structures for societies, structures for the interaction of groups and individuals within those societies, and, at the international level, structures for interactions between societies.
 National constitutions, family relationships, personal safety, commercial dealings, rights of privacy or free speech, rights to land, to bank accounts, or to intellectual ideas, treaties between states, are all founded upon laws.
 So if you are interested in human relationships, and the ways in which those relationships may best be mediated through legal structures, law may be right for you.
 You may also, of course, be interested in making a career as a lawyer, and a law degree is a good preparation for doing so, but there are very good intellectual reasons for studying law quite apart from the possibility of practising it.